- What is the Math Workshop?

 The Workshop is available to all Bates students.
 Since its inception in 2000, thousands of students have used the services of the Workshop.
 In particular, the MSW provides assistance to students in courses that have a quantitative component.

 A small sampling of the courses for which students have received assistance are are listed below:

-Calculus I and II, Working with Data, Great Ideas in Mathematics, Linear Algebra, Multivariable Calculus, Mathematical Models in Biology, Probability, Statistics, Environmental Studies (ES 203), Abstract Algebra, Astronomy, Impacts and Mass Extinctions, Statistics for Economics, Biology, and Psychology, and Senior Thesis.
+Calculus I and II, Working with Data, Great Ideas in Mathematics, Linear Algebra, Multivariable Calculus, Mathematical Models in Biology, Probability, Statistics, Environmental Studies (ES 203), Abstract Algebra, Astronomy, Impacts and Mass Extinctions, INDS 250, and Statistics for Economics, Biology, Political Analysis and Psychology.

 What kind of help can I expect?

 Students are welcome to drop by at any time when the MSW is open or to make an appointment.
 Students who choose to make an appointment will meet with the director who will explain the services provided by the MSW and assess the individual needs of the student.
 Students may choose to take advantage of various drop-in hours to get help without an appointment or to schedule regular meetings with the director or a private tutor .

 What do students say about the Math Workshop?

 “I got individual attention from my tutor that I couldn’t get from the class.
 Throughout the semester, my tutor recognized my abilities.
 He helped me to focus on my strengths and to improve my weaknesses.
 He was patient enough to listen to what I was trying to say.”